chbndrhnns/pycharm-plugin-connexion/.junie/memory/feedback.md

     "NEW INSTRUCTION": "WHEN except clause catches a tuple AND adding capture THEN append ' as <identifier>' after the tuple" }

+[2025-12-09 11:16] - Updated by Junie
+{
+    "TYPE": "correction",
+    "CATEGORY": "shortcut conflict",
+    "EXPECTATION": "Remove the keyboard shortcut for 'Show Private Members' in the File Structure view to avoid conflict with Cmd+F12", "NEW INSTRUCTION": "WHEN adding the Structure View 'Show Private Members' filter THEN do not register or assign any keyboard shortcut"
+}